James Gunn's DC Announces Its First-Ever Superhero Movie Trilogy

-DC officially announced its third-ever superhero movie trilogy - and the first one to be produced under James Gunn's DC Studios banner - featuring one of its greatest heroes.
-DC trilogies hold significant meaning because they enable complete hero's journeys while tackling deeper themes deeply rooted in DC Comics' storytelling and evolution.
-Despite that, this storytelling model was rarely used by DC, with the franchise using it only twice: in Christopher Nolan's The Dark Knight trilogy and in the animated Justice League: Crisis on Infinite Earths, which concluded the Tomorrowverse.
-However, until now, James Gunn's DC Studios, which formed in late 2022 when Gunn and Peter Safran took the reigns of DC's movie & television arm, had yet to publicly announce any plans for a trilogy on screen.
+DC announced its third-ever superhero movie trilogy, the first to be produced under James Gunn's DC Studios banner, featuring one of the brand's greatest heroes.
+DC trilogies hold significant meaning as they enable complete hero's journeys while tackling themes deeply rooted in DC Comics' storytelling.
+Despite that, DC has only used this strategy twice: in Christopher Nolan's The Dark Knight trilogy and in the animated Justice League: Crisis on Infinite Earths, which concluded the Tomorrowverse.
+Until now, James Gunn's DC Studios, which formed in late 2022 when Gunn and Peter Safran took the reins of DC's movie & television arm, had not publicly announced any plans for an on-screen trilogy.

 DC Studios, alongside Warner Bros.
-Animation and Warner Home Entertainment, confirmed that Batman: Knightfall will be DC's next superhero trilogy while announcing the first movie's premiere at the Annecy Showcase earlier this month.
-The upcoming three-feature animated trilogy is based on the Batman story arc of the same name that featured Bane systematically dismantling the Dark Knight before exploring the consequences of his absence and return.
+Animation and Warner Home Entertainment, confirmed that Batman: Knightfall will be DC's next superhero trilogy and announced the premiere of the first movie at the Annecy International Animated Film Festival in early May 2026.
+The upcoming trilogy is based on the Batman story arc of the same name that depicts Bane systematically dismantling the Dark Knight before exploring the consequences of his absence and return.
+This marks the first full movie trilogy to be greenlit under James Gunn's tenure at DC Studios.

 The other two parts of the trilogy are expected to explore the Knightquest and KnightsEnd storyline.

-Batman: Knightfall Part 1: Knightfall is set to be released to the public sometime in 2026 after premiering at Annecy in June.
+Batman: Knightfall Part 1: Knightfall is set to be released sometime in 2026, following its premiere at Annecy in June.
+It will join several other movie trilogies in DC's catalog, along with a few quadrilogies.

 Every Other DC Superhero Movie Trilogy